 The Art and Artist Files of the AA/PG Library are a particularly rich resource.
 There are over 150,000 files of ephemeral materials on art, artists, art institutions, collectors, and special subjects.
 These collections have been maintained for over 50 years and include the type of materials that is often difficult to obtain in traditional library collections.
-Numerous notable individuals and institutions have donated their ephemera files to supplement the AA/PG Art and Artist Files collection, including the Allentown Art Museum and the Corcoran Gallery of Art.
+Numerous notable individuals and institutions have donated their ephemera files to supplement the AA/PG Art and Artist Files collection, including the Allentown Art Museum, the Art Students League of New York, and the Corcoran Gallery of Art.
 Individual artists’ names in the collection can be found using the Smithsonian Libraries’ online database for the Art and Artist Files.
 This is a non-circulating collection and must be used on site.

 The Smithsonian Libraries Artists' Books Collection includes artists' books from many branches of the Smithsonian Libraries.
 Artists’ books are works of art, like paintings or sculptures, but in book form, and the AA/PG Library maintains a collection of several hundred.
 The artists’ books are collected within a general theme of the “American Story” to fit within the American Art and Portrait/Biography aims of the museums’ collections.
 They are primarily by American artists and include a variety of formats such as handmade and limited-edition books, autobiographical stories, and mass-market or conceptual works.
 Browse the AA/PG Artists' Books collection.